Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Experiments

 To investigate the optimal strategy for fusing question and visual features before the answer prediction stage, several fusion operations were explored.
-Specifically, concatenation, element-wise summation, Hadamard product (multiplication), subtraction, and normalized subtraction were tested.
-As noted in prior work~\cite{chrysos2025hadamard}, the Hadamard product can effectively model non-linear interactions between different modalities with linear computational complexity, making it a promising candidate.
-The results of these fusion strategies are reported in Table \ref{tab:vqa_ablation}.
-As shown, the Hadamard product consistently yielded strong performance across most metrics and regions, achieving the best average F1-score (32.50\%) and competitive average accuracy (87.68\%).
-In particular, the subtraction-based fusion achieved the highest OA in the Bata region (88.27\%), while the normalized subtraction approach underperformed across all regions.
-These results highlight the effectiveness of element-wise operations—especially multiplication and subtraction—in capturing meaningful interactions between multi-modal features for VQA in disaster scenarios.
+Specifically, concatenation (Concat), element-wise summation (Sum), Hadamard product (Mul), subtraction (Sub), normalized subtraction (Nsub), multi-modal compact bilinear pooling (MCB)\cite{fukui2016multimodal}, multimodal Tucker fusion (MUTAN) \cite{ben2017mutan}, VisualBERT \cite{li2019visualbert}, and MambaFusion \cite{beedu2025mamba} were tested.
+According to Table \ref{tab:vqa_ablation}, the Hadamard product has consistently yielded strong performance across most metrics and regions, achieving the best average F1-score.
+The normalized subtraction approach underperformed across all regions.
+These results highlight the effectiveness of element-wise operations—especially multiplication—in capturing meaningful interactions between multi-modal features for VQA in disaster scenarios.
+Furthermore, to assess computational efficiency, inference times and parameters for Hadamard, VisualBERT, and MambaFusion were additionally compared (Table~\ref{tab:vqa_inference_time}).
+The Hadamard fusion was found to be the fastest, whereas VisualBERT was observed to be significantly slower, and MambaFusion was measured to be the slowest.
+These findings underscore the practicality of lightweight element-wise operations for time-sensitive disaster response applications.